rsyncOSX/rsyncuidocs/content/en/docs/Important.md

 {{< alert >}}

 There are a two options to automatically save changes to data when it is changed or deleted.

-Rsync supports a *backup* flag.
+Option 1: Rsync supports a *backup* flag.
 By, in RsyncUI, switching **on** RsyncUI adds the required parameters.
 You may change the backup directory to any location you want.

-Using *snapshots*, the second option,  require that the latest version 3.x of `rsync` is installed.
+Option 2: Using *snapshots*, require that the latest version 3.x of `rsync` is installed.
 Please refer to the *Snapshots* section how to enable and use snapshots.

 {{< /alert >}}